 Welcome to Staten Island – one of the five famous boroughs in New York City.
 The Big Apple is a place that attracts millions of people every year.
 Whether they are visiting our beautiful city or relocating to it, people are always in awe of NYC’s landmarks and vibes.
 However, we here at Dumbo NYC know The City That Never Sleeps is also an expensive place, and not a lot of people can afford to live in Manhattan.
 But that’s okay – you have other and cheaper alternatives.
 For people who are looking to save some money, moving to Staten Island is the logical next step.
-But beware – as much as it’s good to move to Staten Island, it can also be less than ideal.

 Pros of moving to Staten Island